Staff spotlight – Dr Jamie O’Hare

 Dr Jamie O’Hare

-Meet Dr Jamie O’Hare, a Managing Economist based in our Auckland office.
+Meet Dr Jamie O’Hare, a Managing Economist based in our NZ Auckland office.
 Recently embracing fatherhood, Jamie finds joy in reading to his newborn son, a passion he eagerly shares in our Staff Spotlight series.
 Balancing his professional insights with personal moments, Jamie brings a unique blend of expertise and warmth to our team.

 What’s the most important lesson you’ve learned in your career so far?